MONA VALE BEACH CHRISTMAS FESTIVAL 2022

-There are no allocations of temporary parking stickers/tickets for the event, all council parking restrictions apply, there is all day parking in surrounding residential streets.
+There are no allocations of temporary parking stickers/tickets for the event, all council parking restrictions in the area apply, there is limited all day parking in surrounding streets.

 WET WEATHER POLICY:

 Refunds will be given to stalls if they cancel their booking in the following situations:

-Greater than one month prior the event, full refund.
+Cancellation greater than one week prior the event, full refund.

-Between one month and one week prior the event, full refund (less a 20% admin fee)
+Between one week and three days prior the event, full refund (less a 20% admin fee)

-No refund will be given if you cancel the week leading up to the event.
+No refund will be given if you cancel within 3 days leading up to the event.

-If you decide on the day that your allocated space isn’t optimal and you decide that you don’t want to trade at the event, you will not receive a refund.
+If you decide on the day that your allocated space isn’t optimal and that you don’t want to trade at the event, you will not receive a refund.

 SALE OF GOODS: